Charleston Hughes: Saskatchewan Roughriders (first stint)

 On February 2, 2018, Hughes was traded to the Hamilton Tiger-Cats in exchange for draft pick positioning.
 However, he was traded later that day to the Saskatchewan Roughriders for quarterback Vernon Adams Jr. Hughes was charged with impaired driving on October 11, 2018, with a court date set for October 31, 2018.
 Following the incident the Riders suspended Hughes for the team's critical Week 19 match against the Calgary Stampeders and fined him with the maximum disciplinary fine allowed under the CBA.
 He finished the season having played in 17 games and contributing 35 tackles and 15 sacks.
 Hughes had an outstanding season with the Riders in 2019, and was named a CFL Top Performer for the months of July and September.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and, as a pending 2021 free agent, he was released by the Roughriders on February 3, 2021.

 Toronto Argonauts

 On February 4, 2021, Hughes signed with the Toronto Argonauts to a two-year contract.
 He played in nine games where he had 18 defensive tackles and two sacks and was released on December 27, 2021.

 Saskatchewan Roughriders (second stint)

 On May 10, 2022, it was announced that Hughes had re-signed with the Roughriders.
 On February 14, 2023, Hughes became a free agent.

+Retirement and Legacy

+Hughes announced his retirement from the CFL in a social media post on December 29, 2023.

+On July 8, 2026, Hughes was announced as an inductee into the Canadian Football Hall of Fame.
+The induction news was shared with Hughes on a personal phone call from former Stampeders teammate Corey Mace.